-This year Dr. Tracy Drain, NASA Engineer, returns as the guest speaker.
+Planets, Planets Everywhere!
+Dr. Tracy Drain, NASA Engineer, returns as the guest speaker.

 Each and every student MUST have a completed and signed Student Participation Waiver Form in order to compete.
 No exceptions.
 The sponsor must bring the signed original forms to the registration desk on the day of the event.